iqsan786/Blockchain/README.md

-# meDossier-1
+# BlockMedAI
-MeDossier is a proposed blockchain-based web app to assist secure and transparent medical report management integrating the system with the IPFS (InterPlanetary File System) server.
+BlockMedAI is a proposed blockchain-based web app to assist secure and transparent medical report management integrating the system with the IPFS (InterPlanetary File System) server.
 The main objective of our proposal is to enable decentralized access control for medical records between a patient and a doctor, along with interacting with various other entities.
 Similarly ,we have used Moralis (-a serveless platfrom to deploy web3 app) for authentication of the etherum address.

 <h2>Workflow of the Project:</h2>